Kalmovic/Udacity/Neighborhood-Project/README.md

 _______________________
 ## About

 This project has the objective of showing famous places in Rio where people can visit, take a picture and post it on Instagram.
+It uses public images from the places taken by people and show them like an instagram publication.
+All info are public and available into JSON data requests.

 ## Image sample